Nothing says strong quite like concrete. So if you want a really durable, knock-over-proof bench for your garden then a concrete one is the answer!

 - Mixing Bucket

-To make your mold, you’ll need a waterproof plywood with a smooth surface.
-Shuttering plywood is a material that’s designed to make molds.
+To make your mould for the concrete garden bench, you’ll need waterproof plywood with a smooth surface.
+Shuttering plywood is a material that’s designed to make moulds.
 It’s got a very smooth surface and is water resistant.
 It’s also very expensive.
 When you are planning on reusing the mold I will recommend shuttering plywood.
 Otherwise melamine board is a cheap alternative.

-Making the mold: The cutting of the pieces was done by my local hardware store.
+Making the mold: The cutting of the pieces of the concrete garden bench mould was done by my local hardware store.
 When everything fits correctly it’s really easy to screw together.

 The cutout was made with a circular saw.
 Place the two sidepieces on top of each other and clamp them down before cutting.
 Doing this you will get two identical pieces.

 You can now screw everything together.
-Be sure to use a lot of screws because it has to be able to withstand the weight of the concrete.
+Be sure to use a lot of screws because it has to be able to withstand the weight of the concrete garden bench.

 Adding rebar: I used a piece of an old fence to function as rebar.
 I cut it down to the correct size with an angle grinder.
 You can also buy rebars at your local hardware store.

-While making and placing the rebar you have to consider two things:
+While making and placing the rebar for your concrete garden bench you have to consider two things:

 - You have to place the rebar with an offset of at least 4 cm from the concrete surface.
 If you don’t do this, the rebar can rust and you can get spalled concrete.
 When you want to place your rebar closer to the surface you can use a coated rebar or stainless steel.